leviosalev/tayyaba.github.io/_pages/about.md

 title: "Welcome"
 author_profile: true
 ---
+Hi, I’m Tayyaba Noureen.
-Hi, I am **Tayyaba Noureen**.
-I graduated with a BS in Physics from Lahore University of Management Sciences in July 2025.
+I recently graduated with a BS in Physics from LUMS (2025).

-Welcome to my academic and research portfolio.
-Here you will find details of my projects, research experience, and teaching roles, along with links to relevant reports and presentations.
+My research focuses on gravitational waves, compact binaries, and data science.
+This site highlights my projects, teaching, and writing.